MacEnhance/BootBuddy/README.md

 # BootBuddy

-This application allows you to control the boot screen of modern macs.
+This application allows you to control the boot screen of Intel macs.

 ![Preview](preview.png)